 In the case 2, the controller sends the IPsec SA information to the SAD that includes the keys for integrity and encryption (when ESP is used).
 That key material are symmetric keys to protect data traffic.
-The general recommendation is that the Security Controller NEVER stores the keys after distributing them.
+The general recommendation is that the Security Controller SHOULD NEVER stores the keys after distributing them.
 Moreover the NSFs MUST NOT allow the reading of these values once they have been applied by the Security Controller (i.e. write only operations).
 Nevertheless, if the attacker has access to the Security Controller during the period of time that key material is generated, it may access to these values.
 In other words, it may have access to the key material used in the distributed IPsec SAs and observe the traffic between peers.
+In any case, some escenarios with special secure enviroments (e.g. physically isolated data centers) make this type of attack difficult.
+Moreover, some scenarios such as IoT networks with constrained devices, where reducing implementation and computation overhead is important, can apply case 2 as a tradeoff between security and low overhead at the constrained device, at the cost of assuming the security impact described above.